 Seminar in Ministry.
 This course is designed for the student to learn from special guests invited to campus.
 These guests will spend a few days of intensive study with students in selected areas of importance for ministry such as church leadership, marriage counseling, church growth, substance abuse, youth ministry and educational programs.

-This program is for students who have a degree in another field (or are currently working on another program), and do not intend to have ministry as their primary occupation.
+This concentration is for students who have a degree in another field (or are currently working on another major or concentration), and do not intend to have ministry as their primary occupation.
 A residence requirement of 32 hours must be taken in the Bible department.
 The 32 hours will be divided between Bible courses and ministry courses.
 This degree is designed for those who want to support themselves by working within the community yet provide the local congregation with strong leadership.

 Youth Ministry and Religious Education

-If your plan is to focus on working with youth in local church settings, you can add a youth ministry emphasis to a biblical studies degree.
-This emphasis will prepare you with courses in ministry, family studies, developmental psychology, and social structures.
+If your plan is to focus on working with youth in local church settings, you can add a youth ministry concentration to a biblical studies degree.
+This concentration will prepare you with courses in ministry, family studies, developmental psychology, and social structures.
 Biblical studies will provide a foundation and tools for a balanced and productive ministry.

 In conjunction with the Education Department, a K-12 subject endorsement in Religious Education may be linked with a bachelor's degree in Biblical Studies or in other areas.